-The tradition here is now well established with a strong pool of Professional Guides operating from small bush camps.
-The travel circuit has become increasingly popular over the last decade.
+The tradition here is now well established with a strong pool of Professional Guides who operate from small bush camps.
+As a result the travel circuit has become increasingly popular over the last decade.
 You’ll find high standards of hosting, abundant game and camps and lodges offering excellent value.

 The lower Zambezi National Park and Kafue make up the rest of the mainstream spots in the country.
 Livingstone near Victoria Falls is the most commercial tourist centre.
 (Vic Falls on the Zimbabwean shoreline of the Zambezi is the better of the two spots if Victoria Falls itself is on your travel agenda.)

 Zambia is ideal for first-timers on safari.
 Seasoned African travellers needn’t dig too deep for some of the lesser known secrets in the Liuwa Plains, Kasanka or Bangweulu swamps.
 We strongly recommend the small and remoter camps in the Luangwa and on the lower Zambezi.
 We have some truly rewarding expeditionary trips which we run on set dates each year.

 We run safaris all year round but the best safari areas are quite seasonal.
 You’re likely to find Livingstone and the Vic Falls hub quite busy through the year.

 - The traditional safari season runs through July to September.
 This is when game and weather conditions are great.
 But do expect to pay a premium during this high season.

 - To get the best out a safari here you should give special thought to the “champagne” months in May and June.